miguelbgouveia/guides/in-review/ruby-ruby-on-rails/response-streams-with-rails-4-and-redis/article.md

 ## A Basic Redis Connection

-Aaron Patterson wrote a great post about [Live Streaming in Rails](http://tenderlovemaking.com/2012/07/30/is-it-live.html), over a year ago.
-The interface remains mostly the same, so that post is still a good starting point for `ActionController::Live`.
+Aaron Patterson wrote a great post about [Live Streaming in Rails](http://tenderlovemaking.com/2012/07/30/is-it-live.html), over a year ago, but the interface is mostly the same today.
+That post is still a good starting point for `ActionController::Live`.

-I first ran into the subject when working on Code School's [Rails 4: Zombie Outlaws](http://rails4.codeschool.com/) course where the last level is all about streaming, with a mention towards the end about using it in conjunction with Redis.
-If you connected to this endpoint in a browser, it'd load forever and occasionally send back responses to the browser.
+I first ran into the subject when working on Code School's [Rails 4: Zombie Outlaws](http://rails4.codeschool.com/) course.
+The last level is all about streaming, with a mention towards the end about using streaming with Redis.
+If you connected to this endpoint in a browser, the page would load forever and occasionally send back responses to the browser

 ```ruby
 class ActivitiesController < ApplicationController